 In a nutshell

-It’s safe to get the flu jab at any stage of your pregnancy.
+It’s safe to get the flu jab at any stage of your pregnancy – both for you and for your unborn baby.

 The expert view

-“The flu jab is not only safe in pregnancy but is actively recommended,” points out GP Dr Philippa Kaye.
-“It is safe for the baby and may also pass some protection to your baby.
+“The flu jab is not only safe in pregnancy but is actively recommended,” say our expert GP Dr Philippa Kaye.
+“It is safe for your baby and may also pass some protection onto your baby in their first few weeks of life.”

-In fact, in 2012 experts from the World Health Organisation recommended that pregnant women should be made the top priority of people getting the jab.
+In 2012, experts from the World Health Organisation recommended that pregnant women should be made the top priority in every country’s flu immunisation programme.

 If you catch flu, complications can include: